IDX Extends Gains Post-Eid Break

 Sentiment was lifted by a surge in U.S.

-futures amid reports that Washington had sent Iran a 15-point ceasefire plan, seeking a month-long pause in hostilities.
+futures on reports that Washington had sent Iran a 15-point ceasefire plan, seeking a month-long pause in hostilities.

-Locally, Finance Minister Purbaya Yudhi Sadewa reaffirmed that Indonesia will not exceed its 3% budget deficit cap, noting contingency scenarios would only be considered in a major crisis.
+Locally, Finance Minister Purbaya Yudhi reaffirmed that Indonesia will not exceed its 3% budget deficit cap.

-However, gains were capped by concerns that the government may raise fuel prices after the festive season to offset rising global oil costs.
+However, gains were capped by concerns that Jakarta may raise fuel prices after the festive season to offset rising global oil costs.

-Meanwhile, several domestic data will be due next week, including March inflation and February trade figures.
+Meanwhile, key domestic data will be due next week, including March inflation and February trade figures.

 Most sectors advanced, led by energy, industrials, and cyclicals.